theaungmyatmoe/development-environment-setup-for-android/src/getting-start.md

 ## ls

-`ls` is a command that will show the list of all files and directoties.
+`ls` is a command that will show the list of all files and directories (folders).

-Let's check `greeting.txt` is exist or not via `ls`.
+Let's check the `greeting.txt` via `ls` to know it's existing or not.

 ```sh
 ls